naturalclimatesolutions/AF_as_NCS/README.md

-### overview:
+# Terasaki Hart *et al.* 2023 "Priority Science Can Accelerate Agroforestry as a Natural Climate Solution"
-This repo contains code and some data files used for our 'state of the knowledge' perspective piece: "Priority Science Can Accelerate Agroforestry as a Natural Climate Solution" (Terasaki Hart et al. 2022).
+This repo contains code and some data files used for our 'state of the knowledge' perspective piece on agroforestry as a natural climate solution (NCS).

 Code was written by Drew Ellison Terasaki Hart, and is available to freely distribute and modify, with proper